elRadish/artcom.github.io/_posts/2016-7-26-Phygital.md

 ## Power consumption

 ### Sleep modes
 Atmel microcontrollers can be very power efficient.
-It is possible to send them to deep sleep and to disable many integrated units to minimize the power consumption from about 25mA to few microamps.
+It is possible to send them to deep sleep and to disable many integrated units to minimize the power consumption from about 25mA to few micro amperes.
 They can be activated by interrupts and watchdog timers.

 After switching off as much as possible (Analog-Digital-Converter, Brown-out-detection etc.) power consumption went down to 30uA.
 That gives around 200-250 days of standby time with 2 CR2032 coin cells.